oxodao/sshelter/README.md

 This does not sync your SSH keys yet, as I'm not comfortable to ensure the security required for this.

+You probably want to use this with the [official client](https://github.com/oxodao/sshelter-client).

 ## Setup

 The setup is quite easy.
 I am only distributing this software (serverside at least) as a Docker image + docker-compose.
 If you want to use it any other way, go for it but no support will be given.